SGL-UT/gnsstk/RELNOTES.md

 Known Issues
 ------------

-The new navigation message storage code in gpstk/core/lib/NewNav is not available under Python if built under SWIG 3.0.10 due to errors in code generation in that version.
+SWIG 3.0.10 is not supported for generating Python bindings, due to errors in code generation in that version.
 This is the version of SWIG that ships with Debian 9 (stretch).
-The test_NavLibrary.py tests will fail in such circumstances.
+Compilation will fail when using SWIG 3.0.10.
 If you need Python wrappers for this code, please use a different version of SWIG (2.0.12 and 3.0.12 have been tested successfully).

 GPSTk 10.0.0 Release Notes
 ========================